 Paul Sutherland founded Dream Catcher in 1996 and has developed a wide ranging readership for the journal.
 Paul has edited a number of anthologies and is the author of eight collections of poetry and in 2012 he published his eighth collection, Journeying.Paul turned freelance in 2004.
 He has won or been runner up in a number of national poetry competitions

 Amina Alyal has published two collections of poetry (The Ordinariness of Parrots, Stairwell Books 2015 and Seasons of Myth, Indigo Dreams 2016), besides collaborative work with Oz Hardwick and two edited collections of academic essays, and is widely published in journals.
 She regularly performs poetry and music shows, previously with the Taiko drumming group Kaminari UK, currently with Oz Hardwick and Karl Baxter.
-Amina is Senior Lecturer in English at Leeds Trinity University: she specializes in Renaissance Literature, particularly poetry and drama and she has in interest in gothic horror and fairy tale.
+Amina is Senior Lecturer in English at Leeds Trinity University: she specializes in Renaissance Literature, particularly poetry and drama and writes and researches on Gothic horror and fairy tale.

 Rose Drew is a performance poet and anthropologist.
 She has edited a number of anthologies including the successful Green Man Awakes and her own book, Temporary Safety made the top ten Purple Patch Individual Collections of 2011.
 Rose has been widely published both in the UK and the USA.
 She is a political poet, and is sensitive to the injustices a nation heaps upon its own purely in the interests of winning and maintaining power.